-In other words, these five companies alone make up more than 16 percent of the index.
+In other words, these six companies alone make up around 19 percent of the index.

-In total, the FAANG stocks make up nearly 33 percent of the index’s value.
-Add in Microsoft (at 9.7 percent), and you have just six firms comprising nearly 43 percent of the index.
+In total, the five core FAANG stocks make up about 29 percent of the index’s value.
+Add in Microsoft, and you have just six firms comprising nearly 39 percent of the index.

 Every time you buy funds based on these indexes, you’re purchasing a similar size stake in FAANG stocks.
 (If you already own stakes in these individual stocks, your portfolio may not be as diversified as you think.)

-While consumers may be familiar with these tech names, they may not be aware of the huge returns generated by these five companies from the start of 2011 to the end of 2020.
+While consumers may be familiar with these tech names, they may not be aware of the huge returns generated by these six companies for the 10-year period from the start of 2012 to the end of 2021.

 |Company||Total return (percent)||Annualized return (percent)|

 Source: Yahoo!
 Finance. * From IPO date of May 18, 2012

 If you had put $10,000 into Netflix at the start of 2012, you’d have about 60 times that amount of money at the end of 2021 – a truly incredible return.
 Even the low end of the returns is attractive.
 And the annualized returns are about as good as you can find in the market.